neshume/ld48-NuclearBlaze/res/docs.md

 # scpReport2
 This document can only be read with clearance level 4 or **
 ---
 SCP-%% is currently contained in a fire-proof reinforced concrete room on Site **.
 It must be maintained under a constant stream of cold water (Pump A, ~9°C) and any flammable object must be kept away from it (16 meters min.).
-Water pumps B and C must be kept Online at ALL times as backups.
+Water pumps B and C must be kept ONLINE at ALL times as backups.

 # unused
 SCP-%% was first located during **** store fire on July *** 19**.
 The reasons SCP-%% started to show anomalous behaviors is still under investigation.